bartvm/blocks/docs/batch_normalization.rst

 This is accomplished by passing an ``axis`` argument to ``apply_batch_normalization``, which defines which axes are part of the "mini-batch" across which batch normalization will be performed.
-By default, it takes the value 0.
+It's a dict mapping variables to an ``int`` or a list of ``int``.
+Variables that are not defined as keys in ``axis`` receive the default value of 0, and if no argument is given all variables receive the default value of 0.

 Let's build a convolutional version of our hard-to-train MLP: